pytorch-labs/torchfix/README.md

     `torch.nn.utils.parametrize.cached` before invoking the module
     in question.

+#### torch.backends.cuda.sdp_kernel

+This function is deprecated.
+Use the `torch.nn.attention.sdpa_kernel` context manager instead.

+Migration guide:
+Each boolean input parameter (defaulting to true unless specified) of `sdp_kernel` corresponds to a `SDPBackened`.
+If the input parameter is true, the corresponding backend should be added to the input list of `sdpa_kernel`.

 ## License
 TorchFix is BSD License licensed, as found in the LICENSE file.